cdevents/spec/primer.md

 Architects who are interested in learning more about CDEvents, why it was created and its mission.

+## Acknowledgments

+The initial structure of the CDEvents specification format was based on the specification of the [CloudEvents](https://github.com/cloudevents/spec) project.

 [workstream]: https://github.com/cdfoundation/sig-interoperability/tree/master/workstreams/archived/events_in_cicd
 [sig-interop]: https://github.com/cdfoundation/sig-interoperability
 [sig-events]: https://github.com/cdfoundation/sig-events/